 INTERPRETIVE RED BUS ‘JAMMER’ TOUR

-The Jammer bus will pick you up right here at Izaak Walton Inn at 9:15am.
-Journey on and enter the West entrance of Glacier National Park.
-Tour the grand cedar-hemlock forests along Lake McDonald on your way to an optional lunch in Lake McDonald Lodge’s Russell’s Fireside Dining Room or Jammer Joe’s Grill and Pizzeria (seasonal).
+The Big sky circle tour will enter at the West entrance of Glacier National Park where you can tour the grand cedar-hemlock forests along Lake McDonald on your way to an optional lunch in Lake McDonald Lodge’s Russell’s Fireside Dining Room or Jammer Joe’s Grill and Pizzeria (seasonal).
 After lunch, ascend to the top of Logan Pass, into high alpine and down to the St. Mary Valley.
 Stop at the Wild Goose Island overlook for another photo opportunity.
-The tour finishes with grand vistas of grassland prairie and mountains as you arrive back at the Inn.
-Tours vary depending on the accessibility of the Going-To-The-Sun road.
+The tour finishes with grand vistas of grassland prairie and mountains.
+Tours vary depending on the accessibility of the Going-To-The-Sun road and your pick up and drop off location.

 Wild River Adventures run the Middle and North Fork of the Flathead River, two of Montana’s pristine rivers.
 These rivers form the southern and western boundaries of Glacier National Park.
 They are protected as Wild and Scenic Rivers, thus insuring that they will remain free flowing and untamed.
 These glacial fed waters rank as some of the cleanest rivers in the world.